Dear Mr. Electrician: What is the reason for Arc Fault Circuit Interrupters ( AFCI )?

-Answer: Arc Fault Circuit Interrupter type circuit breakers and receptacles provide an additional level of protection against fires.
-Electrical arcs generate heat and sparks.
+Answer: Arc Fault Circuit Interrupters provide an additional level of protection against fires.
+Electrical arcs create heat and sparks.
 If combustible materials are nearby, a fire could erupt.
 Arc Fault Circuit Interrupter circuit breakers protect us from potential fire starters that we cannot see.
-NOTE: Some text links below go to applicable products on Amazon.com
+NOTE: Some text links below go to applicable products on Amazon or EBay.

-An electrical arc can be caused by lightning of course and your grounding electrode system, if it is in good condition should handle that.
+An electrical arc can be caused by lightning of course and your grounding electrode system, if it is in good condition, should handle that.
 However other causes of arcing are usually not as obvious until some damage or a fire takes place.
 For instance, an electrical receptacle with a loose connection may be fine until one winter you decide to plug an electric heater into it.

 – Loose or broken plugs or cords on appliances and lamps.

 – Nicks in the house wires and/or the wire insulation that occurred during the original construction or a renovation thereafter.
 Even a nail driven into the wall to hang a painting can nick a wire.

 – Worn out electrical receptacles that do not hold the plugs in tightly.